jvillegasd/General-Exercises/README.md

-# Recursion exercises
+# General exercises
-I will post here several recursivity exercises that i will do.
+I will post here several exercises that i will do.

 Problems:
 1) Find n-th fibonacci value with a recursive function with one parameter.